greyjoeyzhou/audio_exp/README.md

     - run `cargo add <dep>` to install cargo dependencies
     - run `maturin develop --skip-install` to compile rust code to a python extension and make it available in the virtualenv
     - run `rye build` to build wheel

+## TODOs

+- get simple usage sample for symphonia

+- experiment and decide how to do logging
+- expriment more ndarray usage in rust side
+- more usage of rust generics

+- pyo3 to bridge rust enum or struct to a python class
+- more memory manamgent and lifetime management in rust side

+- more usage samples for hound and symphonia